Skip to content

 • conf.bcf: BotCity Studio configuration file.

-• properties.json: BotCity Studio properties file (Use the Preferences menu to edit values, not directly on the file).
+• properties.json: BotCity Studio properties file (use the Preferences menu to edit values, not directly on the file).

 • run: Runtime folder for the BotCity Runner.